 - Preheat the oven to 350 F (177 C).
 Line two large baking sheets with parchment paper.

 - In a mixing bowl fitted with paddle attachment, beat the softened butter, powdered sugar and granulated sugar until light and fluffy.
 This takes about 3 - 4 minutes on medium speed.
-With the mixer on low, beat in the eggs, vanilla extract and almond extract if you are using in the cookies.¾ cup (170 g) unsalted butter, softened, ½ cup (100 g) granulated sugar, ½ cup (60 g) powdered sugar, 2 large eggs (US), room temperature, 2 tsp (10 ml) vanilla extract, ¼ tsp almond extract
+With the mixer on low, beat in the eggs, vanilla extract and almond extract if you are using in the cookies.¾ cup (170 g) unsalted butter, softened, ½ cup (100 g) granulated sugar, ½ cup (60 g) powdered sugar, 2 large eggs (US), room temperature, 2 teaspoon (10 ml) vanilla extract, ¼ teaspoon almond extract

 - Using a large cookie scoop, scoop about 3 tablespoons (45 ml) of cake batter cookie dough onto a lined baking sheet.
 I like to use a large cookie scoop to get perfectly portioned cookies.

 - Bake the birthday cake cookies for 12 - 14 minutes.The edges will be set and lightly golden brown.
 Cool the cookies on the hot cookie sheet for 3 - 4 minutes before transferring onto the cooling rack to cool to room temperature.
 While the cookies cool, make the vanilla frosting.